-Knowing about the causes of kidney problems as well as understanding the symptoms indicative of kidney disease can be very helpful for prevention purposes.
-However, people who are already suffering from kidney problems or kidney disease may also be interested in some practical information which can guide them in their way towards recovery and betterment.
+Understanding the potential causes of kidney problems as well as knowing about symptoms indicative of kidney disease can be very helpful for prevention purposes.
+However, people who are already suffering from kidney related problems or kidney disease may also be interested in some practical information which can guide them in their way towards recovery and betterment.
 Therefore, in this article we would like to present seven simple tips that can help improve kidney function in a natural manner.
 Just remember, whenever you are in doubt about trying something out which may affect your health, always make sure to consult with a qualified medical practitioner first.

 Tip 1: Monitor and consider reducing your protein intake

 If you are experiencing kidney related problems and tend to consume large amounts of protein on a daily basis, then you should monitor and consider reducing the amount and types of protein you are putting into your diet.
 There are many factors involved in determining what an appropriate amount of protein intake should be for an individual.
 These include gender, age, level of physical activity and of course medical conditions.
 To get an idea of how much protein you should be consuming each day, you can take a look at this article from the Nephron Information Center.
 However, the best way to determine the appropriate amount of protein you should be consuming on a daily basis is by consulting with a physician or dietitian.

 Once you know how much protein you should include into your daily diet, you can determine whether you are eating too much or too less by examining the labels of the foods you ingest and calculating the amount of protein contained in each portion.